 In July 2018, the Company adopted the 2018 Employee Stock Purchase Plan (the "ESPP").
 The ESPP permits participants to purchase common stock through payroll deductions of up to 20% of their eligible compensation.
-As of September 30, 2019, an aggregate of 447,061 shares of common stock were available for issuance under the ESPP.
+As of March 31, 2020, an aggregate of 666,098 shares of common stock were available for issuance under the ESPP.

 The ESPP contains a provision that allows annual increases in the number of shares available for issuance on the first day of each calendar year through January 1, 2028 in an amount equal to the lesser of: (i) 1% of the aggregate number of shares of the Company's common stock outstanding on December 31 of the immediately preceding calendar year, or (ii) such lesser amount determined by the Company.
+Under this evergreen provision, on January 1, 2020, an additional 242,961 shares became available for future issuance under the ESPP.